MARCH - MAY Coastal Diving Package

 - Friendly staff on hand throughout your stay

 NEED ACCOMMODATION?
 Whilst Dive the Azores does not supply packages we can certainly help you find the perfect accommodation see more

-We are a SSI Dive centre, priding ourselves on consistently high standards of quality and safety.
-We offer the complete range of SSI courses applicable to our coastal environment.
+We are a SSI, SDI and BSAC Dive centre, priding ourselves on consistently high standards of quality and safety.
+We offer the complete range of courses applicable to our coastal environment.
 Together with our staff we can schedule any course to fit your holiday timetable.
-We offer professional SSI scuba training for everyone from absolute beginners, including children, all the way to Dive Control Specialist (Assit Instructor). for full details on the courses we offer
+We offer professional scuba training for everyone from absolute beginners, including children, all the way to instructor level for full details on the courses we offer

 We certainly hope you can join us this spring